microsoft/CCF/doc/build_apps/kv/kv_how_to.rst

 Accessing Map content via a Handle
 ----------------------------------

-Once a :cpp:class:`kv::MapHandle` on a specific :cpp:class:`kv::Map` has been obtained, it is possible to:
+Once a :cpp:class:`kv::MapHandle` on a specific :cpp:type:`kv::Map` has been obtained, it is possible to:

 - test (:cpp:func:`kv::MapHandle::has`) whether a key has any associated value;
 - read (:cpp:func:`kv::MapHandle::get`) the value associated with a key;